SEND Tribunal Case

 Complete the relevant appeals form and lodge the appeal.

-Deal with all correspondence with the Local Authority and the Tribunal service (this includes amendments to the Working document.)
+Deal with all correspondence with the Local Authority (including amendments to the working document) and with the Tribunal service.

-Instruct experts where appropriate (does not cover experts fees).
+Instruct experts where appropriate (your fee does not cover expert fees).

-Copy you in and forward you all correspondence with the Local Authority and Tribunal throughout the appeal process.
+Copied in all correspondence with the Local Authority and Tribunal throughout the appeal process.

 On going telephone consultations with you, at a time that suits you, as things develop throughout the appeal through to completion (this may include offers of early settlements or withdrawals of appeals).